Skip to content

 tama add reflexion my-agent

-The max_iter field caps the total number of act-reflect cycles (default: 4 for reflexion).
+The max_iter field caps the total number of act-reflect cycles (default: 4).